xtanaa001/academic-kickstart/content/authors/admin/_index.md

 # [Online Mechanism Design](/research/#online-mechanism-design) and [Online Learning](/research/#online-learning).
 I am most excited by problems where  theory provides rich insight into the design of real networks, platforms,and markets.
 ---

-I am a postdoctoral fellow at the [Dept. of
-Electrical & Computer Engineering](https://www.ece.utoronto.ca), [University of Toronto](http://someurl), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).
+I am a postdoc at the [University of Toronto](http://someurl), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).

-I received my Ph.D. in [ECE](https://ece.ust.hk) from [HKUST](https://www.ust.hk) in 2018, advised by Prof. [Danny H.K.
+I obtained my Ph.D. in ECE from the Hong Kong University of Science and Technology in 2018, advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
-2015 to April 2016, I was a visiting research fellow in the [School of Engineering and Applied Science](https://www.seas.harvard.edu/), [Harvard University](https://www.harvard.edu/), hosted by Prof. [Na Li](https://nali.seas.harvard.edu/).
+2015 to April 2016, I was a visiting research fellow at the School of Engineering and Applied Science, Harvard University, working with Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).

-I study the interplay between Mechanism Design, Machine Learning, and Online Algorithms, with a focus on applications in Networked Systems and Platforms  (e.g., computer networks, cloud computing, and energy systems) in the presence of private data held by self-interested agents.
+I study the interplay between mechanism design, machine learning, and online algorithms, with a focus on applications in networked systems and platforms  (e.g., computer networks, cloud computing, and energy systems) in the presence of private data held by self-interested agents.

 For more details about my work, please see [Research](/research) page.